-Meanwhile, my profession as a fashion stylist dressing people such as David Bowie, Beyonce, Lenny Kravitz and The Red Hot Chilli Peppers etc had been a brilliant career but was becoming monotonous, sorely lacking the travel and learning I craved.
-So, I quit.
-My husband and I left our very comfortable first world life to explore, volunteer and embed ourselves in other cultures; a life-style choice that would forever change me.
-Experiencing so much more of the world directly opened my eyes and has ever since informed how I see.
-Volunteering in many different ways, from working with exiled Tibetan refugees in India, to teaching in schools and helping in animal shelters all over the world, our most recent efforts focus on ocean science and conservation, a sublime adventure into the weird wonderful world of marine-life.
+In 2006, my husband and I left our very comfortable first world life to explore, volunteer and embed ourselves in other cultures; a life-style choice that would forever change me.
+Experiencing so much more of the world directly opened my eyes, now informs how I see and in turn interpret the artistic process.
+Volunteering in many different ways, from working with exiled Tibetan refugees in India, to teaching in schools and helping in animal shelters all over the world, our most recent efforts focus on ocean science and conservation, a sublime adventure into the weird wonderful world of marine- life that informs my current artistic adventure: Lost Specimens.

 ANIMAL INFLUENCES